SeanDS/zero/README.md

 has been used, so `un` and `uc` are instead `vn` and `vc`.

 A LISO op-amp library parser may be added at a later date.

-### Tests
-  - Comparisons of complex value series don't handle phase wrapping, and so occasionally flag two matched series as different.
-Might be better to compare complex numbers instead.

 ## Contributing
 Bug reports and feature requests are always welcome, as are contributions to the